Chicago Rental Car Accident Lawyer

 In an automobile accident, the liable party usually is financially accountable for all damages caused to others.

 The aggrieved parties, however, will have to prove that:

 - They were reasonably careful

 - The other person was not careful

 - The aggrieved party suffered losses such as physical injuries, vehicle damage, and lost income

 Supplemental Insurance for Rental Cars

-Since the likelihood of an accident with a rental car is so high, all rental companies offer supplemental insurance, and many also offer additional insurance-like coverage.
-Note that Illinois does not require consumers to purchase supplemental insurance, but it is often beneficial to do so.
-However, consumers should first check their own auto insurance policy as many extend to rental cars as well.The most common supplemental coverages are:
+Since the likelihood of an accident with a car rental is high, all companies offer supplemental protection, and many also provide additional insurance-like coverage.
+Illinois does not require consumers to purchase supplemental policies, but it is often beneficial, especially for rental car drivers.

 - Collision Damage Waiver (CDW)